w3f/polguard/packages/config/README.md

 # @w3f/monitoring-config

-Configuration processing and validation for the Monitoring Platform.

-## Overview

 The Config package is responsible for loading, validating, and processing monitoring configuration files.
 It transforms raw YAML configurations into structured monitoring groups that can be used by the monitoring services.

 ## Documentation